christc4/typesetting-examples/README.md

 ## Personal examples

-Anything noteworthy are probably my larger projects, written in LaTeX, those being, [The Gospel of St. John the Divine](https://github.com/christc4/john.git) and my [Wordlist](https://github.com/christc4/words.git)
+Anything noteworthy are probably my larger projects, written in LaTeX, those being, [The Gospel of St. John the Divine](https://github.com/christc4/john.git) and my [Wordlist](https://github.com/christc4/words.git), you may find here and there some basic templates I've contributed, in this repo

 ## Credits
 Thank you to these wonderful people for everything else .